LINDGRENBA/survey-form/README.md

 ## Known Bugs

-There are no known bugs at this time.
+There are no known bugs at this time, however, the javascript portion of the project has not yet been completed.

 ## Support and contact details